grant-king/ML_progress/log.md

 **Today's Progress:** Continued working with tweepy in unpublished notebook.
 Worked on exercism.io, researching Django through Sentdex on YouTube, continued researching Youtube API.

 **Thoughts:** I keep going back to add onto my notebook about the Twitter libraries and API, but I'm still seeing limited use for anything in the near future.
 I think that learning to work with the YouTube API will be more worthwhile considering the data they make available.
 Django doesn't seem like something I should pursue for now either.

 **Link to work:**
+Day 48: August 18, 2018

+**Today's Progress:** Researched Flask.
+Continued on exercism.io

+**Thoughts:** Found a series on YouTube by Corey Schafer about Flask.
+I really like the Exercism exercises.

+**Link to work:**

+Day 49: August 19, 2018

+**Today's Progress:** Continued on exercism.io

+**Thoughts:** Just did these practice exercises Today.
+It is really helpful.

+**Link to work:**
 <!---